 This is also an incredibly inexpensive breakfast.
 You can’t beat the price and quality of fresh (frozen) u-picked fruit and steel-cut oats in bulk cost next to nothing.
 And then you can splurge on good maple syrup.
 All of this to say, if you have the chance to u-pick berries this summer and have a freezer, pick lots and lots and don’t feel badly about not processing them.
 You will enjoy the fruits of your labor (pun intended!) all winter long.
 I will remind you of this come June and we’re in the swing of berry season.

 Steel Cut Oats with Berries

 2 cups steel-cut oats

 maple syrup (or brown sugar or honey)

-The night before you’re planning on making this, put the oats in a bowl and cover with a couple inches of water.
+The night before you’re planning on making this, put the oats in a saucepan and cover with a couple inches of water.
 By morning the oats will have absorbed most if not all of it.
-Transfer the oats to medium-sized saucepan, add the salt and another 2 cups of water, cover, bring to a boil and then turn down to a simmer.
+Add the salt and another 2 cups of water, cover, bring to a boil and then turn down to a simmer.
 Cook for about 10 minutes.
 If you forget to soak them you’ll just have to cook them for about 30 -40 minutes with much more water in the morning.

 Top with the fruit and maple syrup, stir well and eat!